 This is one of the core principles behind strong morning routine productivity for leaders.
 Your best thinking happens in the first hours of the day.
 Spending those hours in back-to-back meetings is one of the most expensive productivity mistakes a leader can make.

 If you commute to an office, that time is an asset.
 Use it to listen to a podcast that expands your thinking and keeps you current in your industry.
-Or use it to decompress and arrive mentally fresh rather than already depleted.
-What you do not want to do is spend your commute on calls that pull you into reactive mode before you have even walked in the door.
+Alternatively, use it to decompress and arrive mentally fresh rather than already depleted.
+What you do not want is a commute spent on calls that pull you into reactive mode before you have even walked in the door.

 Go Outside Before You Start

 Even five minutes of fresh air before your workday begins has a measurable impact on focus and energy.
-When the weather allows, step outside before you get in your car or sit down at your desk.
+When weather allows, step outside before you sit down at your desk.
 The change in environment, the natural light, and the brief physical reset do more for your morning mental state than most people realize until they make it a consistent habit.

 The Leadership Edge of a Consistent Morning Routine

 Morning routine productivity is not just a personal performance habit.
 It is a leadership multiplier.
 The energy, focus, and mental clarity you bring to your first interactions of the day set the tone for everyone around you.
-Leaders who arrive scattered, reactive, and already behind signal that chaos is acceptable.
+Leaders who arrive scattered and reactive signal that chaos is acceptable.
 Leaders who arrive prepared, calm, and ready to execute signal something entirely different.